anfinil/activity-feed/README.md

 So how do you access the feed from your code?
 Please check the UML diagram above to see how objects are returned.

-When we called `ActivityFeed.find_or_create(:friends_news)` for the very first time, the library created a hash key `:friends_news` that from now on will point to this instance of the feed configuration within the application.
+When we called `ActivityFeed.feed(:friends_news)` for the very first time, the library created a hash key `:friends_news` that from now on will point to this instance of the feed configuration within the application.

 In addition, the gem also created a constant and a method under the `ActivityFeed` namespace.
 For example, given a name such as `:friends_news` the following are all valid ways of accessing the feed: